 If you wear makeup, consider reducing the amount of product layering by switching to an all-in-one product for daytime use such as a tinted moisturiser, BB or CC cream.
 These multitasking products hydrate skin, protect from uv damage and provide coverage for a flawless complexion, all in one easy application without skin feeling overloaded in the warmer months.

-Summer is a good time to introduce a concentrated Vitamin C serum as part of your morning regimen if you are currently not using one.
+Summer is a good time to introduce a Vitamin C product in your morning skincare regimen if you are currently not using one.
 Not only does Vitamin C provide excellent antioxidant benefits but it can also help reduce UV damage.
 Even high rated SPF products will not completely block out all of the sun's UV rays so a good Vitamin C serum can help void any uv absorbed by the skin.

 Exfoliating regularly is just as important as cleansing.
 As we age our cellular turnover decreases and our skin is not as effective at shedding unwanted dead skin cells.
 Exfoliating 2-3 times per week with either a physical (granular scrub) or chemical (alpha hydroxy acids) exfoliator will not only remove unwanted dead skin cells but also improve skin clarity and tone, reduce imperfections and allow for better product absorption.

 Vitamin A is the most researched and dermatologist recommended ingredient for correcting skin ageing.
 Vitamin A (think 'A' for Ageing) is a cell communicating ingredient.
 This means that when Vitamin A penetrates the skin it attaches itself to our developing skin cells like a magnet, providing valuable nutrients and helping to increase cellular turnover.
 This results in a younger looking skin by improving skin firmness and reducing the appearance of wrinkles and hyperpigmentration.